TLG Organizational Practices and Procedures

 INTRODUCTION/OVERVIEW

-This document outlines organizational practices and procedures for the Technical Leadership Group being established to provide technical and regulatory advice to and support of the Coeur d’Alene Basin Environmental Improvement Project Commission (Basin Commission).
-The TLG is provided for in the interagency Memorandum of Agreement for the Basin Environmental Improvement Project Commission signed on August 13, 2002.
-The participating stakeholders hope that working relationships will be developed and enhanced by the advisory process, which can contribute to ongoing dialogue and collaboration in support of remedial actions and environmental improvement projects to address heavy metal contamination and Coeur d’Alene Lake management in the Coeur d’Alene Basin.
+This document outlines organizational practices and procedures for the TLG providing technical and regulatory advice to and support of the Coeur d’Alene Basin Environmental Improvement Project Commission (BEIPC).1 The TLG is provided for in the interagency Memorandum of Agreement for the Basin Environmental Improvement Project Commission signed on August 13, 2002.
+The participating stakeholders have developed working relationships and will continue to enhance and maintain those relationships through the advisory process, which contributes to ongoing dialogue and collaboration in support of remedial actions and environmental improvement projects to address heavy metal contamination in the Coeur d’Alene Basin1.
+The advisory group process is intended to:

 • Help satisfy all regulatory requirements and remedial action objectives for heavy metal contamination in the Coeur d’Alene Basin;